jason983/pandas_nql/README.md

 Bring natural language queries to your data analysis today with the power of pandas_nql!

 ### Disclaimers
-- PyPi is not accepting new registraions at this time so I can't upload the package for easy installation.
-Going to add to the test site for now.
 - So you aware, your data is never sent to the language model for query creation, however, the schema of the data is sent and used.
 - Typical AI warning - AI can make mistakes.
 Consider checking important information.